The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 The Cossack squat can be used as a stretching exercise to increase the range of motion of your hips, knees, and ankles.

 Rather than performing the Cossack squat for 3 sets of 10 reps, for example, you can choose to perform the Cossack squat for a single rep and simply hold the bottom position for an extended amount of time (30-60 seconds).

-As you ‘hang out’ in the bottom position of the Cossack squat, you’ll notice your hips begin to sink even further and your calves and inner thigh will loosen.
+As you ‘hang out’ in the bottom position of the Cossack squat with your squatting leg bent to full flexion at the knee joint, you’ll notice your hips begin to sink even further, and your calves and inner thigh will loosen.
 This is your body stretching itself into the deeper end ranges of the movement.

 If you are going to use the Cossack squat as a stretching exercise, I would perform it at the end of your workout.

 6. It Can Add Variation To Your Exercise Program

 The Cossack squat can provide a new stimulus for the body to adapt and enables you to maintain constant tension in the lower body muscles, especially if you’re achieving full depth with every rep.